Gwen Stefani accused of cultural appropriation by wearing dreadlocks in music video

-LOS ANGELES - Pop singer Gwen Stefani has come under fire for cultural appropriation following the release of the music video for a new song, Light My Fire.
+LOS ANGELES • American pop singer Gwen Stefani has come under fire for cultural appropriation following the release of the music video for a new song, Light My Fire.

 The song by Jamaican dancehall singer-rapper Sean Paul features Stefani as well as fellow Jamaican singer Shenseea.
 The music video sees Stefani, 52, sporting dreadlocks on her head and wearing a green and yellow outfit that matches the Jamaican flag.